Ayush7614/Daily-Coding-DS-ALGO-Practice/README.md

 # Hackerrank

 This is a repository for the solutions of various Hackerrank problems.
-It was started with the aim of making a nice database of various Hackerrank problems in C++,Python,Java.
+It was started with the aim of making a nice database of various Hackerrank problems in C,C++,Python,Java.

 *Happy Hackerrankcoding!*